 Batteries are typically used to power:

 How are dynamic mics powered?
 Dynamic microphone transducers work on the principle of electromagnetic induction and are, by nature, passive and do not require power to function.
-However, some dynamic ribbon microphones have active internal amplifiers and can be powered by phantom power, external power supplies, and by other means.
+However, some dynamic ribbon microphones have active internal amplifiers and can be powered by phantom power, external power supplies, and other means.

 Are there magnets in microphones?
 Dynamic mic transducers (moving-coil and dynamic) work on the principle of electromagnetic induction and absolutely require magnets to function.
 The magnets in dynamic mics provide the permanent magnetic field necessary for the transducers to convert sound waves into electrical audio signals.